Countdown (game show): Letters round

-Numbers Round
+Numbers round

 The contestant in control chooses six of 24 shuffled face-down number tiles, arranged into two groups: 20 "small numbers" (two each of 1 to 10) and four "large numbers" of 25, 50, 75 and 100.
 The contestant decides how many large numbers are to be used, from none to all four, after which the six tiles are randomly drawn and placed on the board.
 A random three-digit target figure from 100 to 999 is then generated by an electronic machine, known as "CECIL" (which stands for Countdown's Electronic Calculator In Leeds).
 The contestants have 30 seconds to work out a sequence of calculations with the numbers whose final result is as close to the target number as possible.
-They may use only the four basic operations of addition, subtraction, multiplication and division and do not have to use all six numbers.
+They may use only the four basic operations of addition, subtraction, multiplication and division, and do not have to use all six numbers.
 A number may not be used more times than it appears on the board.
-Division can only be performed if the result has no remainder (i.e., the divisor is a factor of the dividend).
-Fractions are not allowed and only positive integers may be obtained as a result at any stage of the calculation.
-As in the letters rounds, both contestants must declare their results and any contestant who has not fully written their calculations down in time must go first if both declare the same result.
-In addition, both contestants must show their written work to each other if their results and calculations are identical.
+Only exact division, with no remainder, is permitted.
+Fractions and negative numbers are not allowed.
+As in the letters rounds, both contestants must declare their results, and any contestant who has not fully written their calculations down in time must go first if both declare the same result.
+The contestants must show their written work to each other if their results and calculations are identical.

 The contestant who has declared a result closer to the target is called upon to state their calculations first.
 Only if they make a mistake or if both contestants are equally close to the target, is the opponent called upon.

 Only the contestant whose result is closer to the target scores points: ten for reaching it exactly, seven for being between one and five from the target and five for being within six and ten from the target.
 Contestants score no points for being more than ten away, if their calculations are flawed or if they take too long to give a solution or after saying they have not written it down.
-Both score if they reach the same result or if their results are the same distance away.
+Both score if they reach the same result or if their results are equally close.
 Should neither contestant reach the target exactly, the assistant is called upon to attempt a solution, either immediately or at a later time during the episode.